This article is part of the Introduction to IBM Cloud Code Engine series.

 servicebinding-helloworld application in IBM Cloud Code Engine.
 As result, environment variables are injected into your application, which include service credentials.

 IBM Cloud Code Engine is built to provide an easy cloud development experience.
 IBM Cloud Code Engine service binding is one of the features that simplifies development work.
 It does not require you to have any Kubernetes experience.
 Instead, it provides an easy CLI for you to bind an application to a service instance and receive a binding relationship.
 And there is not an additional charge for service binding.
-Get started by registering for a free trial of IBM Cloud Code Engine and trying IBM Cloud Code Engine service binding.
+Get started by registering for an IBM Cloud Code Engine trial and trying IBM Cloud Code Engine service binding.